-PHOTOGRAPHIC TIPS Capturing those unforgettable moments while on your African safari will often hinge on the correct choice of camera equipment; the selection of camera equipment determining the end result of your photographs taken on the trip.
+PHOTOGRAPHIC TIPS Capturing those unforgettable moments while on your African safari will often hinge on the correct choice of camera on the correct choice of camera equipment; the selection of camera equipment determining the end result of your photographs taken on the trip.
 African conditions are certainly unique and these guidelines aim to make your equipment choice a little easier.
 As the digital age has basically revolutionised the photography realm we focus our suggestions solely on that media.

-Cameras - Compact Super-zoom bridge cameras have also improved greatly in recent years like the Nikon P100 and the Canon Powershot SX50 HS.
-They offer an incredible focal range - from capturing that close-up of an elephant's eye to Namibia's dune andscape - while being far more affordable and portable than a SLR camera body and range of lenses.
+Cameras - Compact Super-zoom bridge cameras have improved greatly in recent years like the Nikon P100 and the Canon Powershot SX50 HS.
+They offer an incredible focal range - from capturing that close-up of an elephant's eye to Namibia's dune landscape - while being far more affordable and portable than a SLR camera body and range of lenses.
 For satisfying photography of birds and animals, a good SLR camera and telephoto lens is preferable:

-Cameras - SLR The new high-resolution digital cameras are outstanding and give superb quality images, especially if you are using a digital SLR camera body, with interchangeable lenses.
-The leaders are Nikon and Canon and one cannot go wrong with either.
-Semi-professional camera bodies like the Nikon D300s, D7100 or the Canon 70D or 7D are very good choices.
-They are fairly light, easy to hold and all produce excellent results.
-Top of the range include the Nikon D4s or the Canon 1DX - the ultimate in durability, high frames per second (ideal for capturing action scenes) and weather sealing, however, these are expensive and heavy to carry around.
+The new high-resolution digital cameras are outstanding and give superb quality images,

 A second camera is a worthwhile consideration, as digital cameras do occasionally fail.
 Apartfrom providing backup it is also ideal to put a wide-angle lens on one and a telephoto on the other.
 The advantage of digital photography is that one can get instant feedback on images and adjustments can be made in the field to ensure that one's photographs are correctly exposed.